6th October, 2022

 CHAS stands for the Contractors Health and Safety Assessment Scheme.

 CHAS is a health and safety accreditation scheme, primarily for the construction industry and often acts as a type of pre-qualification during the tender process.

-CHAS is one of a number of health and safety assessment schemes available to businesses and is probably the most well known and one of the first third-party accreditation schemes in the construction sector.
+But CHAS isn't the only option.
+CHAS is one of several health and safety assessment schemes available to businesses.
+It is probably the most well-known because it was one of the first third-party health and safety accreditation schemes for the construction industry.

 It's basically a review of your health and safety management systems, you answer questions, supply evidence and if you meet the required standard, you get CHAS accredited.